Maps and Transportation

-Foreign Trade Zone (FTZ) #107 is conveniently located on Iowa Interstate 80/35, about 14 miles from the Des Moines International Airport, which is the only Port of Entry in Iowa.
+Foreign Trade Zone (FTZ) #107 is conveniently located near Interstates 80 and 35, and the Des Moines International Airport, which is the only Port of Entry in Iowa.
 The FTZ allows certain types of merchandise to be imported, repackaged and assembled with other components, and then exported without going through formal customs entry procedures or incurring import duties.
 FTZ #107 can also be leveraged to create subzones, which are special purpose sites for use by one company for a limited purpose and are established as adjuncts to existing general purpose zones.
 For more information about FTZ and frequently asked questions, visit the Connect Globally page.

 U.S. Port of Entry at the Des Moines International Airport

 The Des Moines International Airport serves as a Port of Entry.
 As a Port of Entry, DSM International has on-site U.S. Customs and U.S. Department of Agriculture inspectors.
 Find more information about Port 3513.

 Ground Transport Services

-Ground transportation is readily available through 350 trucking companies that serve DSM.
+Ground transportation is readily available through 427 trucking transportation establishments that serve DSM.
 Cargo is brought into DSM from eight states throughout the Midwest and Great Plains.
 Outbound, most of the Midwest is reachable by truck overnight.
 Chicago, Minneapolis, Kansas City, Milwaukee, Omaha and St. Louis are all within a day's drive.